bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * menu icon: |crosshair_icon|

 Th crosshair tool draws a crosshair annotation over the plot, centered on the current mouse position.
-The crosshair tool draw dimensions may be configured by setting the ``dimensions`` property to one of the enumerated values ``width``, ``height``, or ``both``.
+The crosshair tool dimensions may be configured by setting the ``dimensions`` property to one of the enumerated values ``width``, ``height``, or ``both``.